A Guide to the TFT Carousel Rounds

 For the following section, check out our item page if you don’t know what each item does.
 Also check the main website to see updated Tiers for items every patch.

 One of the most popular items to start with is a Recurve Bow.
 Recurve Bow is unique compared to other item components because some champions best items require multiple Bows.
-For example, Kayle wants Rapid Firecannon and Guinsoo’s Rageblade, meaning she requires 3 bows.
+For example, Yasuo wants Rapid Firecannon and Runaan’s Hurricane, meaning he requires 3 bows.
 Getting one at the start greatly increases your consistency in completing these items.

 - Rapid Firecannon and Runaan’s Hurricane are a core item on many champions.